The story of how the Furry Friends Biscuit Bakery got started is just a little bit unusual.

 The Fort Morgan Humane Society is supported by the community and surrounding counties.
 There are very few humane societies located on Colorado’s eastern plains, so this endeavor had some risk, but proved to be very successful.
 However, the FMHS still struggles to pay the bills paid even while their success grows.

-Feeding them quality food has been one of my top priorities and every week I make a batch of my homemade food to supplement their dry kibble.
+I have fostered over 30 dogs.
+Feeding Sundance, Maria, Angelina and Milo quality food has been one of my top priorities, and every week I make a batch of my homemade food to supplement their dry kibble.
 I started this practice after I discovered the poor quality ingredients that go into many dry and canned dog foods.
 When I say bad food–I mean it.
 Some pet food producers include the dried blood of slaughtered animals, diseased and dead farm and zoo animals, road kill, and hoofs, beaks and bird feet.
 I started to do some research.

 I stopped buying many well-known dog food brands and started looking at the ingredient label.
 I rely on the recommendations of knowledgeable pet food retailers that know their subject area.
 Consequently, I buy healthy dog food, and of course, I always have to include some new treats for my furry friends.

 Birth of Furry Friends Biscuit Bakery.
 After a year of mulling around the idea of starting a dog biscuit company, I decided it was time to create the Furry Friend Biscuit Bakery.
-While I recognize that the first year or so of my business will not realize a profit, my goal is to donate all of the net profits to Colorado humane societies and other animal welfare organizations that work so hard to love our homeless animals.
-Hopefully, our small venture will grow into a meaningful funding source for these non-profit organizations.
+I donate much of the net profits to Colorado humane societies and other animal welfare organizations that work so hard to find a forever home for our homeless animals.